Leader Election in Multi-Hop Radio Networks: Introduction

-The next improvement came with faster algorithms for broadcast due to Czumaj and Rytter \cite{-CR06}, and independently Kowalski and Pelc \cite{-KP03b}, which require only $O(D \log \frac{n}{D} + \log^2 n)$ time w.h.p.
-Combining these algorithms with the simulation framework of Bar-Yehuda et al., one obtains leader election algorithms (even in the model without collision detection, and in both directed and undirected graphs) running in $O((D \log \frac{n}{D} + \log^2 n)\log \log n)$ expected time and $O((D \log \frac{n}{D} + \log^2 n)\log n)$ time with high probability.
+The next improvement came with faster algorithms for broadcast due to Czumaj and Rytter \cite{-CR06J}, and independently Kowalski and Pelc \cite{-KP03b}, which require only $O(D \log \frac{n}{D} + \log^2 n)$ time w.h.p. (see also \cite{-CGGPR00,-CGR00}).
+Combining these algorithms with the simulation framework of Bar-Yehuda et al., one obtains leader election algorithms (even in the model without collision detection, and in both directed and undirected graphs) running in $O((D \log \frac{n}{D} + \log^2 n)\log \log n)$ expected time and $O((D \log \frac{n}{D} + \log^2 n)\log n)$ time w.h.p.

-Very recently, Ghaffari and Haeupler \cite{-GH13} took a new approach, which yielded faster high-probability leader election algorithms in \emph{undirected networks}.
-The main idea of Ghaffari and Haeupler is to randomly select a small (logarithmic) number of candidates for the leader and then repeatedly run ``debates'' to reduce the number of candidates to one.
+Very recently, Ghaffari and Haeupler \cite{-GH13} took a new approach, which yielded faster leader election algorithms in \emph{undirected networks}.
+The main idea of this work is to randomly select a small (logarithmic) number of candidates for the leader and then repeatedly run ``debates'' to reduce the number of candidates to one.
 Standard random sampling technique allows one to choose in constant time a random set of $\Theta(\log n)$ candidates, with high probability.
 Then, by running a constant number of broadcasting computations and neighborhood exploration algorithms (this phase is called a ``debate'' in \cite{-GH13} and it relies heavily on the assumption that the network is undirected), one can reduce the number of candidates by a constant factor.
-Using this approach, Ghaffari and Haeupler \cite{-GH13} gave a leader election algorithm (in undirected networks) that in $O((D \log \frac{n}{D} + \log^3 n) \cdot \min\{\log \log n, \log \frac{n}{D}\})$ rounds elects a single leader with high probability.
-In the model with collision detection (in fact, the \emph{beep model} also employed in this paper), Ghaffari and Haeupler \cite{-GH13} used the approach above to elect a leader in $O((D + \log n \log\log n) \cdot \min\{\log \log n, \log \frac{n}{D}\})$ rounds with high probability.
-These algorithms are nearly optimal, and are the fastest currently known for undirected networks and for high-probability running time.
+Using this approach, Ghaffari and Haeupler gave a leader election algorithm (in undirected networks) that in $O((D \log \frac{n}{D} + \log^3 n) \cdot \min\{\log \log n, \log \frac{n}{D}\})$ rounds elects a single leader w.h.p.
+For the model with collision detection (and, in fact, the weaker \emph{beep model} also employed in this paper), the same work \cite{-GH13} used a similar approach to elect a leader in $O((D + \log n \log\log n) \cdot \min\{\log \log n, \log \frac{n}{D}\})$ rounds w.h.p.
+These algorithms are nearly optimal, and are the fastest currently known for undirected networks and for worst-case running time.

-A different approach has been developed by Chlebus et al.\ \cite{-CKP12}, who presented a randomized leader election algorithm in undirected networks without collision detection running in the expected number of $O(n)$ rounds, or in $O(n \log n)$ rounds with high probability.
-This first bound is optimal in terms only of $n$, but does not seem tractable to parameterizations by $D$.